particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 The recommended location for webhooks for product devices is within the product configuration.
 Product integrations can be triggered for any device in the product device fleet, including development devices and unclaimed devices.
 Make sure you are opening the Integrations tab after going into the product to see this list.

 This is necessary if you are using product customers, where claiming will occur to many accounts.
 Since product customers cannot log into the console, they do not have customer-specific integrations.

-Unclaimed product devices cannot receive the response from a product webhook, but they can still send to the webhook.

 #### Device owner integrations